PRAISELab-PicusLab/CanAIBeADoctor/README.md

 ```

-CanAIWriteLikeCaringDoctor/
+CanAIBeADoctor/
 │
-├── data/              # MedQuAD subset (processed)
+├── data/              # MedQuAD and MedRedQA processed subsets
-├── analysis/          # Evaluation scripts (similarity, readability, emotion)
+├── analysis/          # Evaluation scripts (semantic fidelity, readability, sentiment, emotion, LLM-as-judge)
 ├── results/           # Figures, tables, evaluation metrics
 └── README.md          # This file

 ```
 ---

 We welcome contributions to improve our work!
-To contribute, simply open a pull request or report issues on our [issue tracker](https://github.com/PRAISELab-PicusLab/CanAIWriteLikeCaringDoctor/issues).
+To contribute, simply open a pull request or report issues on our [issue tracker](https://github.com/PRAISELab-PicusLab/CanAIBeADoctor/issues).
 We look forward to your improvements!

-👨‍💻 This project was developed by Mariano Barone, Antonio Romano, Giuseppe Riccio, Marco Postiglione, and Vincenzo Moscato at *University of Naples Federico II* – [PRAISE Lab - PICUS](https://github.com/PRAISELab-PicusLab/)
+👨‍💻 This project was developed by Mariano Barone, Francesco Di Serio, Roberto Moio, Marco Postiglione, Giuseppe Riccio, Antonio Romano, and Vincenzo Moscato at *University of Naples Federico II* (with Northwestern University and University of Campania "Luigi Vanvitelli") – [PRAISE Lab - PICUS](https://github.com/PRAISELab-PicusLab/)

 ---